Another Italian Times Square Lobby Poster

 0 Comments

 Fully opening the two-sided poster reveals my favorite version of the image most associated with Times Square.
-As I mentioned last time, I find the red background more visually pleasing than the yellow used on
+As I mentioned last time, I find the red background more visually pleasing than the yellow used on the movie poster and soundtrack album cover.
+There are several other differences in this version,

 Times Square Press Material folder (post 5 of 5)